vincebel7/temperature-data-collector/README.md

 Server is everything else (web, redis, etc) and can be run via docker-compose (or each component standalone).

-The plan is for the client(s) to send data via MQTT to the listener on the server, which will then add to redis and store to the permanent database.
+Client(s) send data via MQTT to the server.
+The subscriber then adds to redis and stores to the permanent database.
 The web server will read from redis.

 Focusing on development for the Orange Pi Zero first, due to hardware availability.